Rooders/MarkdownComp/ReviewACL.md

 > Importantly, the intra-sentence context inherently contains richer parallel semantic information with the target sentence and should be given a higher priority than the inter-sentence context.
 Consequently, we propose that separately modeling and utilizing the inter- and intra-sentence contexts should explicitly inform LLMs of the document-level context and the current sentence itself, thus being able to prevent the misallocation of attention weights to source-side tokens.

-**A:** Since the intra-sentence context, i.e., the source sentence, is semantically identical to the target sentence, it may be natural and intuitive to assign a higher priority of attention to the intra-sentence context compared to the inter-sentence context which contains non-parallel information from the target sentence.
+**A:** Since the intra-sentence context, i.e., the source sentence, is semantically identical to the target sentence.
+It may be natural and intuitive to assign a higher priority of attention to the intra-sentence context compared to the inter-sentence context which contains non-parallel information from the target sentence.
 The experimental results well demonstrate this, in which our model with decoding-enhanced strategy explicitly improves the weight of the intra-sentence sentence during the decoding phase and performs better than these models with the misallocation of attention weights, i.e., with equal attention weight to inter- and intra-context.

 Therefore, if we have clarified any of the misunderstandings, we kindly ask for reconsideration of the scores.